zulihit/zulihit.github.io/_pages/about.md

 ## About Me
 <span class='anchor' id='about-me'></span>

-I am a fourth-year Ph.D. candidate at the School of Mechatronics Engineering, Harbin Institute of Technology (HIT), and currently a joint Ph.D. student at the College of Computing and Data Science, Nanyang Technological University (NTU), Singapore.
+Hi, I am a fourth-year Ph.D. candidate at the School of Mechatronics Engineering, Harbin Institute of Technology (HIT), and currently a joint Ph.D. student at the College of Computing and Data Science, Nanyang Technological University (NTU), Singapore.
 I am fortunate to be supervised by <a href="https://homepage.hit.edu.cn/linlin?lang=zh">Prof. Lin Lin</a> and <a href="https://homepage.hit.edu.cn/fusong?lang=zh">Prof. Song Fu</a> at HIT, and <a href="https://personal.ntu.edu.sg/asschui/">Prof. Siu Cheung Hui</a> at NTU.
 I have also closely collaborated with <a href="https://panzhous.github.io/">Prof. Pan Zhou</a>.

 ---